Kina1112/Hello-world/README.md

 # Hello-world
-A repository to learn github toturial
+A repository to learn github toturial.
 Hello everyone!
 I m Kina who are going on Phd degree in Southwest University!